 From the front, this photo shows my pass thru the second hole.

-From the back, when I reached the end of the cream part of the stem I tied off the cream thread and started the light brown thread this it the surgeon’s knot for the start of that part of the stem.
+From the back, when I reached the end of the cream part of the stem I tied off the cream thread and started the light brown thread with a surgeon’s knot as seen in the photo.

 From the back, this shows the tail of the knot cut off.